IKCO Reera: Engine

-This vehicle is expected to be equipped with a 1.7-liter EF7P-TC turbocharged engine, capable of producing 160 horsepower and 240 Nm of torque.
+The vehicle is powered by a 1.7-liter turbocharged (EF7P-TC) engine, capable of producing 160 horsepower and 240 Nm of torque.
 This engine is also used in the Dena Javanan model.
-The turbocharger is supplied by Chinese company Vofon.
-The company, established in 2010, has been developing small, high-efficiency turbochargers for various engines up to 2.2 liters in displacement.
+The turbocharger is supplied by the Chinese company Vofon.

-Additionally, a future version of the Reera is expected to feature the IK3-TGDI three-cylinder engine.
-This 1.3-liter turbocharged engine with three inline cylinders and dual-variable valve timing for exhaust and intake valves can generate 160 horsepower and 240 Nm of torque.
+Additionally, in the future, the Reera is expected to be available with the IK3-TGDI three-cylinder engine.
+This 1.3-liter turbocharged inline 3 engine with dual-variable valve timing for exhaust and intake valves can generate 160 horsepower and 240 Nm of torque.